 3. Support colleagues in the same position

 "I had to cope with night sweats which didn’t allow me more than three hours sleep a night, excruciating pain, flooding two weeks out of four...all while NOT being paid if I took a sick day.
 I would have given a year's wage for somebody to just reach out to me and say 'How are you coping?'...nobody did!
-What a wonderful idea ...somebody reaching out...because you never know what’s going on in people's lives." (saggi)
+What a wonderful idea ...somebody reaching out.
+You never know what’s going on in people's lives." (saggi)

 4. Don't hide what's happening